danwilliams/terracotta/README.md

 local files.
 This can be useful for development, and also for providing additional content and static assets.
 The following volumes are available:

-  - `/usr/src/html`    - HTML templates.
-  - `/usr/src/content` - Markdown content and protected static assets.
+  - `/usr/src/content` - Protected static assets.
   - `/usr/src/static`  - Public static assets.

 These paths, and the options controlling them, can be overridden using the